 I think it is important to identify persons, when possible, so we can know who they are and who their families are, for historical and personal reasons.

 Writing personal histories has been a passion for over 40 years, since I found my relationship to Mormon Battalion soldiers and an early U.S. President.
-Being an unpaid cemetery sexton for the past 27 years has required mapping and recording (handwritten) of over 3,000 birth & death locations and overseeing burials and settings of gravestones for over 1000 persons.
-During this time, the birth and death records from 1854 at one cemetery and from 1869 to date, at another, were located and recorded; exact grave locations had never been written down for 155 years!
+Being an unpaid cemetery sexton for the past 30 years has required mapping and recording (handwritten) of over 4,500 birth & death locations and overseeing burials and settings of gravestones for over 1800 persons.
+During this time, the birth and death records from 1854 at one cemetery and from 1869 to date, at another, were located and recorded; exact grave locations had never been written down for 160 years!

 I'm still hand drawing family lot maps for the latter cemetery for all owners.
-For over 30 years, I have composed poetry and short stories about loved ones' passing, both for my own and others.
+For over 35 years, I have composed poetry and short stories about loved ones' passing, both for my own and others.
 So.....am I a "graver" ?, a "griever", a "genealogist", a "historian", a "sexton", a "poet" or just kind of "nutty"??
 (We ALL could have, instead of this, been lounging on "sum beach sum where", ya know!)

 Anyway, I feel sad when an unkind remark is posted, or it is stated that Find a Grave was designed for one purpose and that "newcomers", who want to use it for genealogy, or some other reason than it was originally intended, should go elsewhere.
 I hope it is intended to help us all find burial locations, which should include photos, dates, and family links, if possible for proper identification.